jeff-tian-dev/clash_auto_loot/README.md

 # clash_auto_loot
 Automate your looting in Clash of Clans!

+# How to use

+Check out releases for and download the .exe file ONLY.

-Army composition should be all troops of one type (Sneaky goblins, Super barbs, and Valkyrie), with all earthquakes and log launcher
+Army composition should be all troops of one type (Sneaky goblins, Super barbs, and Valkyrie), with all earthquakes and log launcher.

+Only works on 2560x1600.